 Risks to Consider When Feeding Crackers to Guinea Pigs

-Also, there is no vitamin A in crackers.
+There is no vitamin A in crackers.
 Vitamin A is an important antioxidant that protects guinea pigs from free radical damage.
 Also, this vitamin fights inflammation, and it is beneficial for improving guinea pig’s eyesight.

-Another risk of feeding the guinea pigs with crackers is that they contain a lot of fat.
-The digestive system of guinea pigs is delicate, and their belly will get upset after eating crackers.
-Also, guinea pigs cannot consume too much salt.
+Guinea pigs cannot consume too much salt.
 This snack has too much salt, and this cannot be digested well by guinea pigs.
 The extra oils, salt, and flour will cause bloating, gases, excessive thirst, or even constipation.
 All of this can have fatal consequences.

 Crackers, especially ones with salt on them, contain a lot of sodium.
 Too much sodium isn’t good for guinea pigs because it can cause an increase in blood pressure.
 Also, crackers are very caloric and contain too much fat, which isn’t good for blood vessels and blood pressure.
 All of this can increase the risk of cardiovascular diseases in guinea pigs.